JoeyGallahan/RoomToGrow/README.md

 In this game, there are 3 rules:

-   -Any flower with two or three neighbors survives.
+    Any flower with two or three neighbors survives.
-   -Any empty tile with three flowers near it becomes a flower.
+    Any empty tile with three flowers near it becomes a flower.
-   -All other flowers die in the next turn.
+    All other flowers die in the next turn.

 -Levels-

-   -5 turns to plant/prune flowers on the map.
+    5 turns to plant/prune flowers on the map.
-   -3 actions (planting/pruning) per turn.
+    3 actions (planting/pruning) per turn.
-   -Harder difficulties spawn weeds that take up space and don't give your flowers room to grow.
+    Harder difficulties spawn weeds that take up space and don't give your flowers room to grow.
-   -Reach the target number of flowers and you win!
+    Reach the target number of flowers and you win!

 -Sandbox Mode-